Marinade for Flat Iron Steak on Grill

 Giardiniera is an Italian relish of pickled vegetables.
 It is usually made with peppers, celery, carrots and cauliflower.

-You can buy a spicy version (or even add your own pickled jalapenos), but I like the mild.
+You can buy a spicy version (or even add your own pickled jalapenos – see my post about how to pickle jalapenos), but I like the mild.
 I buy the Delallo brand.
 It is intensely bright and fresh and vinegary.
 I’m sure there are lots of other brands that are good, too.

 I just give the giardiniera a rough chop and spoon it over the sliced steak.
 It doesn’t get any easier!

 What to serve with this flat iron steak recipe:

 What other steaks can you use this marinade for?